International-Data-Spaces-Association/IDS-testbed/InstallationGuide.md

 ## Adding the TLS certificates

-At the `IDS-testbed/MetadataBroker/` folder place the TLS certificates together with the keystore.
+At the `IDS-testbed/MetadataBroker/` folder place the TLS certificates created by the local CA together with the keystore.
 * `server.crt`
 * `server.key`
 * `isstbroker-keystore.jks`